 The surprise for me was the quality built into the Stormbreak 1 tent.
 The aluminum poles and clips are all robust.
 The sealed seams appear to be tough and the zippers on the door and fly work great, too.

 The materials aren’t necessarily super ultralight, but they’re all reasonably light.
 Plus, the polyester bathtub floor and fly seem tough enough to handle a few seasons of abuse and keep the rain out.
+You can certainly find lighter backpacking tents or tarp systems made with thinner materials for two or three times the cost, but with the Stormbreak series, The North Face has created a total package that comes together to create an affordable, high-quality entry-level tent.

 All-in-all, unless you’re a really big and tall guy, it’s hard to go wrong with The North Face Stormbreak 1 backpacking tent.
 The quality is there, the price is right, and overall design is simple and dependable.
 Highly recommended.